Finding the Best Places to Retire Since 2006!

 Hillsborough Inlet Lighthouse and is sandwiched between the water and several other towns.

 Although some of the surrounding areas are not in great shape, Lighthouse Point is a quiet, pretty town with a reputation as a friendly, casual place.
 It is laced with canals, and neighborhoods are stocked with lovely ranch ramblers and beautiful, Mediterranean-style homes that back to the water.
-Many homes have a swimming pool and a boat.
-Residents enjoy a good selection of nicer chain and locally owned restaurants.
-Neaby Pompano Citi Centre has a Macy's, a Sears and more.
+Many homes have a swimming pool and/or a boat.
+Residents enjoy a good selection of nicer chain restaurants and locally owned eateries.
+Neaby Pompano Citi Centre has box stores and specialty shops.
 Strict zoning codes work to keep less desirable businesses at bay.
 Parks, mini-parks and bike trails are plentiful, and three nearby beaches ensure lots of outdoor fun.
 Lighthouse Point hosts a handful of events throughout year, including a nautical flea market and holiday celebrations.
 The city has a senior outreach program, and the public library has free wi-fi, book luncheons, writers' workshops and seniors' programs.

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 50s, 60s and 70s.
 On average, the area receives 60 inches of rain each year.